Showing posts with label Allersberg. Show all posts

 In his speeches Hitler compared the Young Plan with the so-called Hoover Plan and declared that in world history political debts would only be erased by one's own efforts.
 So far according to Hitler, no people had eliminated their political enslavement through work.
 To fathom the causes of the extraordinarily difficult situation would go beyond the horizon of party politicians.
 The current economic crisis was a world crisis in which almost all white peoples were gripped by the same plague of internal decomposition, and he declared that the question of the day was whether, given the continuation of the present development fifty years from now, the German people would still exist.
 The Nazis had set themselves the goal of eliminating the internal disintegration of the people that the bourgeois parties and Marxism intended.
 As he declared, "[w]e would have to become one people again, then the indestructible life force of our people will ultimately prevail."

 Two years earlier at the city council election on December 8, 1929, the Weißenburg city council received its first Nazi councillors.
 Whilst little is known of any political unrest or street battles in Weißenburg up until then, this would change by 1932 when, on the afternoon of July 7, violent clashes between Social Democrats and Nazis took place in the town council as the communist "Iron Front" held a rally on the market square.
 Shortly before the end of the speech there were "fights and stabbing;" a police report recorded in the Weißenburger Zeitung the next day described a number of injured, with one seriously so.
 On March 11, 1933, eleven communist functionaries and seven Reichsbannerführer were taken into protective custody.
 According to the Gleichschaltungsgesetz of March 31, 1933, the city council in Weissenburg was reformed following the result of the Reichstag election of March 5, 1933 leading to the Nazis being given ten seats, the Black-White-Red battle front one seat, the Bavarian People's Party one seat and the SPD three seats.
-These latter three councilors- Max Müller, Wilhelm Böhner and Fritz Berger- declared their resignation on July 10, 1933 in a document stamped from the "Dachau Political Department" in the concentration camp.
+These latter three councillors- Max Müller, Wilhelm Böhner and Fritz Berger- declared their resignation on July 10, 1933 in a document stamped from the "Dachau Political Department" in the concentration camp.
 The elected representative Friedrich Traber resigned his office in July 1933 with his seat taken over by a Nazi "according to popular opinion".

 On March 23, 1933, by order of the deputy Gauleiter Karl Holz, a general meeting of the Weissenburg local Nazi party took place in Nuremberg which demanded the immediate leave of absence of Mayor Dr. Fitz and his replacement to be the Nazi district leader, Michael Gerstner.
 Dr. Fitz, informed by a confidante of his imminent arrest, had to leave town at night.
 A year earlier, on April 14, 1932, the Nazi party leader in the city council, Max Hetzner, had responded to Dr. Fitz after having asked for a vote of confidence that his group is "still ready to work in a factual and completely independent manner for the good of our city."
+Already by March 27, 1933 Bahnhofstrasse was renamed Adolf-Hitler-Strasse.

-In so in much the same way the communists would later employ their 'salami tactics' the strategy of the Nazis can be summed up in the quick occupation of local positions of power.
+In much the same way the communists would later employ their 'salami tactics' across Eastern Europe, the strategy of the Nazis can be summed up in the quick occupation of local positions of power.
 At a point in time when the Nazis only had two seats in the Weißenburg city council, Gerstner- who had never been elected, bypassed the elected 2nd mayor of the district government "in agreement with the supreme SA leadership as acting deputy of the 1.
 Mayor of the city of Weißenburg i.
 Bay."
 On March 27, 1933, the 2nd Mayor Michel handed over all official business to him.
 In addition to the office of mayor as head of the city administration, the Nazis occupied the office of head of the city police in order to get the police force under their control.
 With this in mind, the previous police commissioner Andreas Fischer was relieved of his functions by a resolution of the Personnel Committee on June 21, 1933.
 The City Council (under the subject "Gleichschalt der Stadt Police") followed a week later.
 After the retirement of the head of the city police Elias Hohenberger, Franz Ohnesorg took over his position on January 1, 1934 after he had been assessed by Mayor Gerstner as having "always represented the interests of the NSDAP."
 Five years after the war on September 14th, 1950, the Nuremberg Chamber of Justice discontinued the denazification proceedings against Ohnesorg.

 In the Weißenburg pogrom trial held after the war, the largest pogrom process in the American zone of occupation to date, those responsible for the Kristallnacht violence against the Jewish population in the town of Treuchtlingen took place from 1946 to 1947.
 During it a total of 57 people were put on trial, including eight women and several children.
 Eleven defendants were acquitted and 46 people were sentenced to four years in prison.
 Michael Gerstner had protested his innocence, but was incriminated by the standard leader of the SA Georg Sauber and the ϟϟ-Obersturmbannführer Wilhelm Dorner and found to be one of the main people responsible.